 Getting a green card in the United States is a large investment.
 You plan your budget, your career, and your future around obtaining this immigrant visa.
-For the EB-5 green card, it represents an even bigger investment than most green cards.
-Being able to know how long it will take for the USCIS to make a decision on your EB-5 is vital to being able to plan anything concerning your investment.
+For the EB-5 green card, this represents an even bigger investment than most green cards.
+Knowing how long it will take for the USCIS to decide on your EB-5 visa is vital to planning anything concerning your investment.
 Let’s dive into what goes into this prestigious green card and what you can expect the EB-5 processing time to be.

 EB-5 Background